dimitrivinet/data_structs_project/README.md

 ##### Section 2: Indexes

 This section shows the use of indexes in looking up data within the database.
-The results shown come from a search with only an index; an index of 1 returns a member of the "personne" table, and an index of 7 returns None because the database doesn't have a member with an index of 7.
+The results shown come from a search with only an index; an index of 1 returns a member of the "personne" table, and an index of 7 returns None, because the database doesn't have a member with an index of 7.

 ##### Section 3: Index rebuilding

+This section shows the rebuilding of indexes and its usefulness.
+After deleting members (possible with both an attribute value and an index), we show the "wrong" index: there are holes in the index.
+However, when we rebuild the index, the holes disappear and we can show the "right" index.
+This also works when we add another member which is sorted in the middle of the other members.

 ##### Section 4: Queries

+This section shows my implementation of queries.
+It only goes up to a normal FROM *table* SELECT *column*